Let me start this post by first clarifying the title: there’s a reason it’s about losing baby weight “as a new parent” instead of just “as a mom.”

 But even if you are motivated to lose weight, it’s sometimes not enough.
 I’ve been in situations where I know I need to lose 20 pounds, but after I see 5-10 pounds fall off, I begin feeling content and then go back to eating poorly and putting the weight back on.

 Fortunately, there’s a really easy way to add this extra motivation.
-I wrote all about it here, but basically, it involves signing up to HealthyWage and making a “bet” that you will lose a certain # of pounds.
+Basically, it involves signing up to HealthyWage and making a “bet” that you will lose a certain # of pounds.

 It’s extremely simple to set up, and it’s the perfect way to add some extra motivation to your weight loss goals.
 Not only will you have the benefit of losing weight, but you’ll actually win some money if you hit your goal.